rcilogic/MiniWebServer/README.md

 - Handles requests asynchronously.
 - Provides routing capabilities, including the ability to pass parameters.

+## Introduction
+When working as a system administrator, especially when using Powershell for process automation, there are often situations when the results of a script must be accessible to ordinary users without special knowledge or permissions to perform administrative operations.
+It is precisely in such cases that dividing the solution into frontend and backend becomes a very convenient approach.
+My project allows for the quick deployment of a web server based on Powershell, which organizes the backend using a powerful tool with a large number of ready-made cmdlets and easy access to WMI.
+Thus, users can receive script execution results without having any special knowledge or permissions.

 ## Requirements

 To use this MiniWebServer, you need to have PowerShell version 7.0 or higher installed on your computer.
 You can check your PowerShell version by opening a PowerShell prompt and running the following command: